guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-5-23-dictionary-on-ubuntu.md

 There are KBBI, English to Indonesian, and Indonesian to English.

-On Windows, Ebta Setiawan software called Kamus2 to translate both Indonesian to English also English to Indonesian.
+On Windows, Ebta Setiawan software called Kamus 2.04 to translate both Indonesian to English also English to Indonesian.
-He also have KBBI offline that is often in used.
+He also have KBBI offline 1.5 get often in used.

 The lack is: they are seperate program.

-On Ubuntu there are gkamus just like Kamus2 but support on Ubuntu.
+On Ubuntu there are gkamus just like Kamus 2.04 but support on Ubuntu.
 The small window will not disturb other window of program.

 Stardict just as must be used.
 Since KBBI, English to Indonesian,